Chase First Banking℠ is an all-in-one bank account for kids backed by JP Morgan Chase.

 Chase First Banking Fees

 There’s no monthly service fee or minimum deposit requirement.
-Most importantly, kids can only spend what they have, so they won’t run into any overdraft fees.
+Most importantly, kids can only spend what they have so they won’t incur overdraft fees.

 There are only a few potential fees associated with the account, as follows: